 The product has a very efficient and easy overlock technology, which makes it stand out.
 Compared to other motherboards, it requires lesser energy and time to overlock, enabling it to boost the system’s standard clock rate previously predetermined by the manufacturer.

-To put all in a nutshell, the EVGA model is very efficient and budget-friendly.
+To put it all in a nutshell, the EVGA model is very efficient and budget-friendly.
 If you are searching for a product with these two features, this model will be the best option.
-EVGA’s motherboard features not only 6 SATA ports but also a higher memory option that increase its appeal, and the presence of micro-ATX form factor makes this motherboard extremely easy to manage.
+EVGA’s motherboard features not only 6 SATA ports but also a higher memory option that increases its appeal, and the presence of a micro-ATX form factor makes this motherboard extremely easy to manage.

 - Compatible with Intel Core 8th and 9th Generation